IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Leonard_Susskind" target="_blank">Leonard Susskind</a>

 >“[Smolin] is mistaking an aspect of the mathematical language being used for one of the physics being described.
-New physical theories are often discovered using a mathematical language that is not the most suitable for them...
-In string theory, it has always been clear that the physics is background-independent even if the language being used is not, and the search for a more suitable language continues.
+New physical theories are often discovered using a mathematical language that is not the most suitable for them… In string theory, it has always been clear that the physics is background-independent even if the language being used is not, and the search for a more suitable language continues.
 Indeed, as Smolin belatedly notes, [AdS/CFT] provides a solution to this problem, one that is unexpected and powerful.”

 ― <a href="https://en.wikipedia.org/wiki/Joseph_Polchinski" target="_blank">Joseph Polchinski</a>

+>“Steve [Weinberg], you are certainly the most eloquent champion of the reductionist program in physics that progress in physics is, um, you know, understanding things at shorter and shorter distances.
+And there was a moment in the 80s.
+Where it looked as if String Theory could be The Final Step in that reductionist program.
+That moment evaporated very quickly within a year or 2, I would say.
+And instead of being everything it is more.... it's a Wellspring of ideas.
+Um, it gives us ideas of how different quantum systems fit together.
+And it could find a place in nature which isn't exactly the um, you know the the final Capstone on the reductionist program.
+>
+>**An example I would like to use to put this in perspective is Yang Mills theory.
+Yang and Mills invented Yang Mills theory to explain the relationship between the proton and the neutron.
+That was wrong.
+I've never heard anybody say Yang Mills Theory is wrong, but what Yang and Mills wanted to do with it in that 1954 paper was undeniably wrong.
+It doesn't explain.
+Now it doesn't explain that.
+It explains something else, you got your Nobel Prize and other people got them too for understanding what it was that it did explain.
+So we wouldn't say Yang Mills theory... certainly Yang and Mills didn't understand how Yang Mills theory fits into nature.
+And I think string theory is like that it has an inevitability to it.
+Like, uh Yang Mills Theory did.**
+>
+>Maybe it's not ruled out that it is the final end point of the reductionist program, but it might find a place in nature and that's how it feels to me, that it has... and that's already happened to some extent.
+We've used it to explain things about superconductors and heavy ion collisions and so on.
+Um, It might find a place in nature.
+That isn't what exactly what its originators imagined and it almost never happens in physics that an idea comes out fully formed into its right place.
+They get battered around and that I think is already happened to a great extent with string theory.
+And then it's not right in my mind to hold it up to the standard of it should be a theory of everything or it's not interesting.”[<a href="https://www.youtube.com/watch?v=PFJ46G8BflQ&t=3184s" target="_blank">YouTube</a>]

+― <a href="https://en.wikipedia.org/wiki/Andrew_Strominger" target="_blank">Andrew Strominger</a>

+>“Black holes hold an impressive number of world records, both observational and theoretical.
+In astrophysics, they are believed to be the densest objects and to power the most luminous sources.
+In the theoretical realm, black holes push the extremes of gravitation and quantum mechanics and in several cases actually set fundamental limits—on density, entropy, and a growing list of other attributes—for quantum systems.
+Adam Brown and colleagues, now argue that we should add a new world record to the list: computational complexity.”
+[Black holes also saturate the bound on chaos.]

+― <a href="http://www.hartmanhep.net/" target="_blank">Thomas Hartman</a>

+>“You might reasonably wonder what advantage physicists have over mathematicians in this game.
+After all, we’re certainly not smarter.
+(At least, not most of us.)
+And yet, there are times when we are able to leapfrog mathematicians and then turn around and present them with new results that sit firmly within their area of expertise.
+This seems unfair, like physicists have some kind of secret weapon that mathematicians are unable to wield.
+And we do.
+In fact, we have two.
+The first is the path integral.
+The second, a wilful disregard for rigour.” <a href="http://www.damtp.cam.ac.uk/user/tong/susy/susyqm.pdf" target="_blank">susyqm</a>

+>“We are now at the end of this introductory course on string theory.
+We began by trying to make sense of the quantum theory of a relativistic string moving in flat space.
+It is, admittedly, an odd place to start.
+But from then on we had no choices to make.
+The relativistic string leads us ineluctably to conformal field theory, to higher dimensions of spacetime, to Einstein’s theory of gravity at low-energies, to good UV behaviour at high-energies and to Yang-Mills theories living on branes.
+There are few stories in theoretical physics where such meagre input gives rise to such a rich structure.
+>
+>This journey continues.
+There is one further ingredient that it is necessary to add: supersymmetry.
+Even this is in some sense not a choice, but is necessary to remove the troublesome tachyon that plagued these lectures.
+From there we may again blindly follow where the string leads, through anomalies (and the lack thereof) in ten dimensions, to dualities and M-theory in eleven dimensions, to mirror symmetry and moduli stabilization and black hole entropy counting and holography and the miraculous AdS/CFT correspondence.” <a href="https://www.damtp.cam.ac.uk/user/tong/string/string.pdf" target="_blank">string</a>

+― <a href="https://en.wikipedia.org/wiki/David_Tong_(physicist)" target="_blank">David Tong</a>

+>“So, what is quantum mechanics?
+Even though it was discovered by physicists, it’s not a physical theory in the same sense as electromagnetism or general relativity.
+In the usual “hierarchy of sciences” – with biology at the top, then chemistry, then physics, then math – quantum mechanics sits at a level between math and physics that I don’t know a good name for.
+Basically, quantum mechanics is the operating system that other physical theories run on as application software (with the exception of general relativity, which hasn’t yet been successfully ported to this particular OS).
+There’s even a word for taking a physical theory and porting it to this OS: “to quantize.””

+― <a href="https://en.wikipedia.org/wiki/Scott_Aaronson" target="_blank">Scott Aaronson</a>

+>“The world is made up of fields.
+Physically, these do not live on spacetime.
+They live, so to say, on one another.
+No more fields on spacetime, just fields on fields.”

 >“In pre-relativistic mechanics, time is a special physical quantity, whose value is measured by physical clocks, that plays the role of the independent variable of physical evolution.”